kubermatic/kubermatic/docs/proposals/improve-addons.md

 a) Create ApplicationCRs directly inside the cluster object and then have the ApplicationInstallationController watch the cluster CR

-- we would extend the cluster object with an Applications field that contains a list of all Applications and there values
+- we would extend the cluster object with an Applications field that contains a list of all Applications and their values
 - the ApplicationInstallationController would watch the cluster CR and create corresponding ApplicationInstallation CRs

 This implementation is close to the status quo of packing everything into the cluster object and then react to it.
 However we have the concern that the sum of all ApplicationInstallations with all of its fields can become quite large and result in a too large cluster object